 Many people mistakenly think of UI, Web API and Database as the layers of the application.
 While they do make sense to be the tiers (or even entirely separate applications), not all three of them could be considered as layers. e.g. Web API is not a layer, because inside Web API, we typically have layers of their own, such as HTTP request handlers and controllers (which I call Presentation), business logic, and data access.
 So, at least it's not hard to agree that the Web API does come with the 3 layers I'm talking about.

 For the sake of the example, our Web API is using two different services.
-Service #1 is used from Business Logic to fulfill some of the domain layer's needs, while Service #2 is from Data Access layer to store specific kinds of data in it.
+Service #1 is used from Business Logic to fulfill some of the domain layer's needs, while Service #2 is used from Data Access layer to store specific kinds of data in it.
 (By the way, I recently wrote an article about distinguishing between Data Services and Business Services.
 So, in those terms, Service #1 would be a business service, while Service #2 would qualify as a data service.)

 As we spoke before, both the services used from the Web API have similar layering structure, including service and operation contracts (that handle requests and responses), business logic and their own data access as well.
 Indeed, most of the services we invoke will already have all these layers, as they are considered to be a fully functional application that the clients can interact with.